BrainCircuitsBehaviorLab/village/docs/source/installation.md

 From your Raspberry Pi:

 1. Go to the website and create an account: [RealVNC](https://www.realvnc.com/es/)
-2. Subscribe to Lite access (free access): [Lite Access](https://www.realvnc.com/es/connect/plan/lite/)
+2. Subscribe to Lite access (free access): [Lite Access](https://www.realvnc.com/es/connect/plan/lite/).
+Follow instructions [here](https://help.realvnc.com/hc/en-us/articles/360029619052-Activating-a-RealVNC-Connect-Lite-subscription) if you go around in a loop.
 3. Open the RealVNC server on the Raspberry Pi (it is automatically installed when you install Raspberry Pi OS) and configure it for your team.
 4. Go to **Device Access** on the RealVNC webpage and add your current device.
 5. Back in the RealVNC window, you should see a code that allows remote connections from other networks and an IP number that allows connection from the same network.